tstuefe/JEP387/review-guide.md

 But by separating this functionality from Metaspace, we get better testeability: we can plug in a Dummy CommitLimiter and thus effectively disabling or modifying the limiting; that way we can write gtests to test this subsystem without having to care about global state like how much Metaspace the underlying VM used up already.

-## The Central Chunk Repository, aka ChunkManager
+## The Central Chunk Repository (chunk manager)

+Classes
+- ChunkManager

 This subsystem plays a very central role.
 It only consists of one class, `class ChunkManager`.